[?] Subscribe To This Site

 There have been cases in the past where cross-contamination can occur if certain drugs come into contact with the same surface.

-A customer may have an allergy to the contaminant medication, and believe me, this is something that all pharmacies wish to avoid.
+A customer may have an allergy to the contaminant medication, and believe me, this is something that all pharmacy professionals wish to avoid.

 Pharmacy automation eliminates the chance of this happening by keeping track of a patient's history and by providing a sterile work environment.